atobe/abc/03_YTPrecis/README.md

-# This is an implementation of an agent that follows a single news story over a long period
+# This is an implementation of a workflow that can create a short summary video from many YT videos.

 ## Running the code